-Prior to adopting the Consolidated Plan, Orange County will make available to citizens, public agencies, and other interested parties information which includes the amount of assistance the County expects to receive (including grant funds and program income) and the range of activities that may be undertaken, including the estimated amount that will benefit persons of low and moderate income.
+Prior to adopting the Consolidated Plan, Orange County will make available to citizens, public agencies, and other interested parties' information which includes the amount of assistance the County expects to receive (including grant funds and program income) and the range of activities that may be undertaken, including the estimated amount that will benefit persons of low and moderate income.

 Draft Document and Public Comments: Orange County will ensure that citizens, public agencies, and other interested parties are provided with a reasonable opportunity to examine the contents of the proposed Consolidated Plan and to submit comments during the public comment period.
 A public notice of anticipated funding and proposed activities, as well as identified community needs and funding priorities, will be published in the local newspaper of general circulation.
-The notice will announce include dates for a public comment period, a date and time of a public hearing, and various ways to access the draft document or an executive summary of the document.
-A copy of the notice will be provided to community partners, particularly those in or serving low and moderate-income areas of the County, and faith-based, business and other agencies/organizations and associations, as well as agencies serving persons with disabilities and those with limited English proficiency, as appropriate.
+The notice will include dates for a public comment or an executive summary of the document.
+A copy of the notice will be provided to community partners, particularly those in or serving low and moderate-income areas of the County, faith-based organizations, business and other agencies/organizations and associations, as well as agencies serving persons with disabilities and those with limited English proficiency, as appropriate.

-The published draft document, or its executive summary, will describe the contents and purpose of the Consolidated Plan, funding anticipated, proposed activities, and locations where copies of the entire proposed Consolidated Plan may be examined by the public.
+The published draft document, or its executive summary, will describe the content and purpose of the Consolidated Plan, funding anticipated, proposed activities, and locations where copies of the entire proposed Consolidated Plan may be examined by the public.
 A public review and comment period of not less than thirty (30) days will be established for the receipt of comments from citizens on the proposed Consolidated Plan.
 This period will be specified in the public notice at the time the summary of the plan is published.